Teenage Parent Program

 Program outline:

-• TAPP partners with area schools to help pregnant and parenting teens earn credits toward high school graduation.
+• TAPP partners with area schools, including the Area Learning Center, Northern Lights Community school, and IASC schools, to help pregnant and parenting teens earn credits toward high school graduation.

 • TAPP students also have the opportunity to enroll their children in KOOTASCA’s Early Head Start program.

-• Professionals from Itasca County Public Health, University of Minnesota Extension, Advocates for Family Peace, Itasca County Workforce Center, area merchants, and a licensed clinical social worker present materials that helps ensure that TAPP Students receive education in a variety of topics.
-Further, TAPP Parent’s play a key role informing their education opportunities.
-Some educational topics include time management, SIDS, mental health, CPR & First Aid, healthy relationships, child development, budgeting and goal setting, physical health, child literacy, rental information and more.
+• Professionals from Itasca County Public Health, University of Minnesota Extension, Advocates for Family Peace, Itasca County Workforce Center, AEOA, Itasca County HRA, a licensed clinical social worker and other area professionals present materials that helps ensure that TAPP Students receive education in a variety of topics.
+Further, TAPP Parent’s play a key role in forming their education opportunities.
+Some educational topics include time management, SIDS, mental health, CPR & First Aid, healthy relationships, child development, parenting strategies, budgeting and goal setting, physical health, child literacy, rental information and more.

 • TAPP Students also spend time participating in community activities and events.